dp-daly/range-migratory-bird-app/README.md

 ### Access

-You can access Range here:
+You can access Range here: https://665992f600379200200f3436--range-bird-migration.netlify.app/.

 ### Functionality

 #### Visitors without authorisation credentials

-On the landing page, an unregistered visitor is able to view a preview of 'most recent sightings' added to the migration feed, as well as 'most discussed sightings'.
+On the landing page, an unregistered visitor is able to preview 'most recent sightings' as well as 'most discussed sightings'.
+They can also access the migration feed, but will be redirected to the sign in page if they attempt to open a specific sighting page.

 ![](./assets/readme%20images/index2.png)

-As a visitor they may also view the migration feed.

 ![](./assets/readme%20images/migration-feed.png)